SandyYang1993/CS590G-Final-Project-Game-Set-Match/README.md

 # CS590G-Final-Project-Game-Set-Match
-This is a tennis game with normal tennis rules.
+The game we have built is a tennis game with normal tennis rules. .
+The player will control one of the Character provided to play against a game AI controlled opponent in a tennis court.
+Both the players and AI controlled opponent will be able to move freely around the court with the singular goal of hitting the ball in a manner such that it cannot be returned.
+The goal is to win the game based on standard tennis rules.
+The idea is to make it as realistic to an actual tennis game simulation as possible with an array of difficulty modes that change how well the AI player plays.

 Player can choose different characters, different court types before entering the game.
 The core is a tennis game to 7, Player vs Bot.
 Please check the in game instructions on how to play.
 This document will focus on describing developing details of this game.

 ## Qifan (Sandy) Yang Contribution
 ### Game flow
 The game flow of the core game is controlled by a upper level FSM defined in GameManager.cs(attached to GameManager object).The states are defined as follows: